The Relative Manin-Mumford Conjecture: Large Galois Orbits revisited

 \subsection{Acknowledgements}

 Ziyang Gao has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n$^\circ$ 945714).
 Philipp Habegger has received funding from the Swiss National Science Foundation (grant n$^\circ$ 200020\_184623).
 The authors would like to thank Daniel Bertrand and Umberto Zannier for having communicated with us the current formulation of the Relative Manin--Mumford Conjecture, in particular during the conference ``Third ERC Research Period on Diophantine Geometry'' in Rome 2015, and would like to thank the organizers of this conference.
 We would also like to thank Michael Stoll for comments on a previous version of the paper and Eric Gaudron for having pointed out to us the reference \cite{RemondGaloisBound}.
+We would like to thank the referees for their careful reading and valuable comments.